Marines need solutions after problematic start | The Japan Times

 The losses began before the first pitch of the season, when Lotte lost slugger Alfredo Despaigne, its lone real offensive threat, in free agency.
 The team then failed to sign infielder Mauro Gomez, who had been with the Hanshin Tigers, after reports of an initial agreement.

 The players the Marines did bring in, Matt Duffy and Jimmy Paredes, have had a rocky start in Japan.
-Duffy is hitting .232 with four home runs (two of which came Saturday, perhaps a sign he’s heating up) while Paredes has only played 16 games and has a .151 average and one homer.
+Duffy is hitting .232 with four home runs (two of which came Saturday, perhaps a sign he’s heating up) while Paredes has only played 16 games and has a .151 average and no homers.
 Rubbing salt in that particular wound is the fact Despaigne, now with the Fukuoka SoftBank Hawks, currently has nine homers, only eight less than the Marines have as a team.

 Big first basemen Seiya Inoue has also fizzled, hitting .220 with nine RBIs in 26 games, and no one else has contributed much either.